 A requirement to make a mandatory offer arises, inter alia, where a person acquires shares to the extent that his or her shareholding, together with the shareholding of a closely related party, attains the threshold for a mandatory offer requirement.
 In such a case, it may be the case that the person who acquires the shares holds only a small percentage of the shares in the company even after the acquisition.
 In such case, the Securities Council may order that the requirement to make a mandatory offer be satisfied by a party closely related to the acquirer.
-This may be relevant, for example, where a subsidiary acquires a small shareholding in a company in which the parent company has already held a substantial shareholding for some time, and the subsidiary's acquisition results in the aggregate shareholding attaining the threshold for a mandatory offer requirement.
+This may be relevant, for example, where a subsidiary acquires a small shareholding for some time, and the subsidiary's acquisition results in the aggregate shareholding attaining the threshold for a mandatory offer requirement.
+In such case, the Securities Council can order that the requirement to make a mandatory offer that the requirement to make a threshold for a mandatory offer requirement.
+In such case, the Securities Council can order that the requirement to make a mandatory offer the subsidiary's acquisition results in the aggregate shareholding attaining the threshold for a mandatory offer requirement.
 In such case, the Securities Council can order that the requirement to make a mandatory offer be satisfied by the parent company despite the fact that section III.1 appears to indicate that it must be satisfied by the subsidiary.